Varun Grover Biographies

 Dr. Grover is Senior Editor of MIS Quarterly Executive and Senior Editor (Emeritus) for MIS Quarterly, the Journal of the AIS, and Database and serves as Associate or Advisory Editor for 13 other journals (including JMIS, IJEC, DS, JOM, ISJ, etc.) as well as Advisory Editor for Sharpe Advances in IS Book Series and Wiley’s Internet Encyclopedia.
 He has served as Editor of numerous Special Issues of JMIS, MISQ, Decision Sciences, and Database.
 Dr. Grover has had the privilege of chairing over 40 doctoral dissertations, and is actively involved with doctoral students in various capacities, including. as Co-Chair of numerous doctoral consortia at both the International Conference on Information Systems and the Americas Conference on Information Systems.
 Placement of his students includes UNC, Chapel Hill, SUNY, Buffalo, Georgia State, Iowa State, UMass-Boston, University of Nebraska-Omaha, HEC Montreal, University of Colorado, Yonsei University, Baruch College, University of Washington, University of California, and Washington State, as well as companies like Dell Computers and Samsung Corporation.

 At USC and Clemson, he has won numerous outstanding teaching awards including the Alfred G. Smith Award twice for excellence in teaching, Outstanding Graduate Teaching Award (twice) and he was a three-time recipient of the Outstanding MBA Professor Award.
 Additionally, he is a 7-time recipient of the Board of Trustees Award for Faculty Excellence (2006, 2007, 2009, 2010, 2011, 2012 and 2013) based on “exceptional achievement in research and teaching.”
 He also received Clemson’s Senior Scholar Award twice for “outstanding and meaningful contributions in research.”
 In 2012, he received Clemson University’s most prestigious Alumni Award for Outstanding Research and in 2013 he won the Distinguished Alumni Award from the Indian Institute of Technology.
-He has also received numerous best paper awards including the Outstanding Achievement Award from the Decision Sciences Institute, the Stan Hardy Award for the best paper in the field of Operations, and the Stafford Beer Medal.
+He has also received numerous best paper awards including the Outstanding Achievement Award from the Decision Sciences Institute, the Stan Hardy Award for the best paper in the field of Operations, best published paper of the year in Organizational Communications and Information Systems Division (OCIS) from the Academy of Management (twice) and the Stafford Beer Medal..

 He is currently working on the impacts of digitalization on the individual and organization, and released his third book (with M. Lynne Markus) on process change.
 He has participated in many capacities in professional associations, including as a mentor in 7 AMCIS and ICIS MIS Camps, 5 Doctoral Consortia, and numerous panels at ICIS, AMCIS and PACIS.
 He has served as track chair for the National DSI Conference, ICIS and AMCIS, and has co-chaired the SIM-MISQE Workshop at ICIS.
 Additionally, he has served as Program Chair for AMCIS and on the Executive Committee of both ICIS and AMCIS.
 Recently, he received a Lifetime Service Recognition from the Association for Information Systems for his numerous volunteer roles.
 While at USC, he was also the Chief Investigator of a number of grants totaling over $100,000 from the Center of International Business Education Research, funded by the US Department of Education.